Greenbelt Lines: Later Changes

 On June 24, 2018, the "Timed Transfer" at Greenbelt Center was discontinued by WMATA in order to improve the combined service frequency for customers on both routes.
 The G12 and G14 now run 15 minutes apart during peak hours and 30 minutes during other times.

-During the COVID-19 pandemic, routes G12 and G14 operated on its weekend schedule beginning on March 16, 2020.
-However, the G12 and G14 were suspended during the weekends.
+During the COVID-19 pandemic, routes G12 and G14 operated on its Saturday supplemental schedule beginning on March 16, 2020.
+However beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule.
+Also beginning on March 21, 2020, the G12 and G14 were suspended during the weekends.
 Full weekday service and Saturday service resumed on August 23, 2020 but with Sunday service now only operating between 8:00 AM to 8:00 PM.

 On June 6, 2021, the routes were split into two separate lines, with route G12 remaining the Greenbelt-New Carrollton Line and route G14 being renamed the Greenbelt Road-Good Luck Road Line, trip times and routing remained the same on both routes.

 On September 5, 2021, full Sunday service was restored on both routes.

 In August 2022, the G12 temporarily bypassed Doctors Community Hospital due to a safety concern.
 It resumed service on September 14, detouring on Mallery Drive in the process.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all G12 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.